oleander/einstein-rb/README.md

 ## What is being returned?

 `#menu_for` returns an array of strings containing each dish for the given day.

 ## What is being push to the phone?

 ![Example push](http://i.imgur.com/lf8Js.png)

 ## Real world example

 Here is a real world example using [whenever](https://github.com/javan/whenever).
-This example will push *today's menu* directly to your iPhone at 11:45 AM.
+It will push *today's menu* directly to your iPhone each day at 11:45 AM.

 1 .
 Install whenever. `gem install whenever`.
 2 .
 Navigate to your application, run `wheneverize .`.